tecnickcom/binsearch/README.md

 ## Description

-The functions provided here allows to search big-endian unsigned integers in a binary file made of adjacent constant-length binary blocks sorted in ascending order.
+The functions provided here allows to search unsigned integers in a binary file made of adjacent constant-length binary blocks sorted in ascending order.

 For example, the first 4 bytes of each 8-bytes blocks below represent a `uint32` in big-endian.
 The integers are sorted in ascending order.